ijgnd/anki__BetterSearch/src/config.md

 - when you type in "card:" this add-on will show you a list of card *names*.
 In Anki you can also search by card type *number*.
 For cloze note types you can only search by card type numbers.
-If you have mostly cloze notes (e.g. if you use the AnKing decks) and often search for specific cloze cards with e.g. "card:2" you might want to set the config key `modify_card` to "false".
+If you have mostly cloze notes (e.g. if you use the AnKing decks) and often search for specific cloze cards with e.g. "card:2" you might want to set the config key `"modify_card"` to `false`.
 - When searching I regularly want to see just one card per note.
 So I could add "card:1" to each search.
 Instead I use [Card browser: List only one card per note](https://ankiweb.net/shared/info/797076357) by Arthur Milchior who has made many great add-ons.
 This add-on depends on the add-on